kitodo/kitodo-presentation/Documentation/Plugins/Index.rst

 The default behavior is to show the fulltext after click on the toggle link.
 There is a TypoScript configuration to show the fulltext initially.

-Plugin allows also to configure (searchHlParameters) by which URL parameters words will be highlighted in the image.
-The first defined parameter on the configuration has highest priority, if not found it checks the next ones.

 :typoscript:`plugin.tx_dlf_fulltexttool.`

 .. t3-field-list-table::